michaelrhodes/on-scroll/readme.md

 # on-scroll

 on-scroll is a generic, mobile-friendly scroll listener.
-It can be used as a basis for modules that need to track element’s scroll offsets, even on mobile devices that don’t emit scroll events during gestures.
+It can be used as a basis for modules that need to track element scroll offsets, even on mobile devices that don’t emit scroll events during gestures.

 ## Install